joshualmitchell/self-service-calendar/README.md

 ### Custom styling

-TODO: If you want to use default Self-Service-Calendar styling to build upon it, you can import React-Calendar's styles by using:
+TODO: If you want to use default Self-Service-Calendar styling to build upon it, you can import Self-Service-Calendar's styles by using:

 ```js
 import 'self-service-calendar/dist/SSCalendar.css';